torproject/onionbalance/docs/development.md

     make upload-python-package

-Finally, install the package one more time, but now fecthing it from [PyPI][], and in yet another fresh virtual machine:
+Finally, install the package one more time, but now fetching it from [PyPI][], and in yet another fresh virtual machine:

     sudo apt-get install -y python3-pip tor